krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 java -jar benchmarks.jar -prof async:libPath=/path/to/libasyncProfiler.so\;output=jfr\;event=cpu
 ```

-JMH will take care about every magic, and you get nice JFR output from async-profiler.
+JMH will take care of every magic, and you get nice JFR output from async-profiler.

 ### AP Loader
 {: #how-to-apl }